 Coming from a family of social justice activists, however, didn’t fully insulate me from believing the things that systems like sexism, anti-Black racism, capitalism, patriarchy and classism desired that I believe about myself and my place in the world.
 It still seeped in and it came in through the most insidious ways.

-It came in through the church, it came in through romantic partners, it came in through how my child mind interpreted the verbal abuse and intimate partner violence being directed at my mother from my father…and the thousands of miles that stood between my biological father and I.
+It came in through the church, it came in through romantic partners, it came in through how my child mind interpreted the verbal abuse and intimate partner violence being directed at my mother from my father… And the thousands of miles that stood between my biological father and I.

-I made intentional time to unearth all the lies I’d been told and the lies I’d told myself about my self-worth, my value, God, my Blackness, my body, my gender, my sexual expression, my purpose and more…and I wrote down each and every lie.
+I made intentional time to unearth all the lies I’d been told and the lies I’d told myself about my self-worth, my value, God, my Blackness, my body, my gender, my sexual expression, my purpose and more… And I wrote down each and every lie.

 Without blame or shame, I sought to understand the root of each lie; who/what planted the seed of the lie within me, and how it manifests in my life through my actions.
 Taking a step further, I sought to understand which system of oppression each lie was connected to.